DalphanDev/akamai-sensor/README.md

  ## What is an Akamai Sensor?

 One of Akamai's solutions involves generating something called a "sensor" on the user's web browser through the use of behind-the-scenes obfuscated javascript files.
 These files which I will now refer to as "scripts" fingerprint the browser through use of different data such as WebDrivers, Graphics Cards, Time, and random math calls.
 The idea, is that a sensor can either look realistic, or like a bot.
-And bot's should have a hard time accurately replicating these sensors since the files are obfuscated.
+And bot's should have a hard time accurately replicating these sensors since the files are obfuscated and only run on a user's browser.

 ## What is this repo?